 Barrel cactus fruit, also known as muppets you can eat, or the Bert and Ernie of desert edibles.
+These can be delicious, but you need to know how to prepare them correctly.
+Read on and I'll tell you how it's done.

 I've traveled to Arizona to see my grandparents just about every other year since I was a child.
 I always thought the concrete jungle of towns in the desert, and the different terrain was interesting-much different from Minnesota where I grew up, but it was more of just a funny-looking landscape as opposed to something I'd want to study.
 But now, I try to find edible "souveniers" on my trips, wherever I go, and I'm always on the lookout for new things to cook with.